-The applicant was a tenant at one of the neigbouring commercial premises that formed part of the body corporate.
+The applicant was a tenant at one of the neighbouring commercial premises that formed part of the body corporate.

 The applicant had been running their business in a way that was in breach of the body corporate rules, and breach action was being undertaken and handled by the third party professional who manage the body corporate.

-We at first attempted to have the parties go through mediation because of the close confinements of their working situation and there would have to be an ongoing relationship of some sort.
-However, that was unsuccessful because the Applicant made it clear that no negotiated resolution was going to be reached, as the Applicant wanted to negotiate the breach proceedings of which our client’s had no control.
+We at first attempted to have the parties go through mediation because of the close confinements of their working situation as there would have to be an ongoing relationship of some sort.
+However, that was unsuccessful because the Applicant made it clear that no negotiated resolution was going to be reached.

 It was submitted that the application was an abuse of process as it was in response to the breach proceedings and was designed to try and use these applications as leverage.

 Furthermore, it was argued that the application was frivolous as it had no reasonable prospect of success.
 This was because there was nothing alleged to have occurred that could actually constitute Prohibited Behaviour as defined in the Personal Safety Intervention Order Act 2011.
 This is because the applicant’s allegations related mostly to our clients complaining of his illicit activity.

 The Applicant tried to rely on additional allegations not put in his original application, however thanks to some quick thinking we demonstrated that these allegations were also frivolous and could not hope to be proved in Court.

 In then end the Magistrate was persuaded by our extensive submissions and found that the Applicant’s case taken at its highest could not substantiate any grounds of Prohibited Behaviour and would not justify the making of an order.
 It was found that the application was frivolous, given there was no way for the application to succeed.